 Azul Platform Prime is a Java platform for the modern enterprise.
-It includes several components, such as the Azul Zulu Prime Builds of OpenJDK, a JVM that is compatible and compliant with the Java SE specification, and Azul Zulu Prime System Tools, a package for running Java with massive heaps and on older versions of Linux.
+It includes several components, such as the Azul Zing Builds of OpenJDK, a JVM that is compatible and compliant with the Java SE specification, and Azul Zulu Prime System Tools, a package for running Java with massive heaps and on older versions of Linux.

 Yes, Azul Platform Prime was previously called Zing.
 You will still see the word Zing in many artifacts like command-line switches, repository names, and file names.

 Azul Platform Prime is priced on a virtual core (vCore) basis.
 Pricing is based on a subscription model and starts at $100 per vCore per year..
 Learn more in this blog.
 Azul offers lower prices for higher volumes and longer-term subscriptions.
 Please contact us also to learn about the pricing available for ISVs and manufacturers looking to embed/integrate Azul Platform Prime with their products.
 Note: you can get pricing information for all Azul products at https://www.azul.com/products/pricing/

 Azul Platform Prime is a highly optimized JVM and elastic runtime that breaks traditional Java scale barriers and provides applications with improvement in Java responsiveness, scale, and throughput.